lhartley870/battleship-wars/README.md

 ### Modules and Libraries
 * The [inbuilt python random library](https://docs.python.org/3/library/random.html) was used and necessary to generate pseudo-random numbers and choices to represent the computer's choices in playing the game.
 For example, random.choice was used:
   * in the Ship class get_ship_orientation method to randomly select 'Horizontal' or 'Vertical' for the orientation of each ship instance; and
-  * in the get_computer_guess function else statment (where the computer has found half of a ship) to pick a random computer guess from the filtered list of coordinates surrounding the hit coordinate.
+  * in the get_computer_guess function else statement (where the computer has found half of a ship) to pick a random computer guess from the filtered list of coordinates surrounding the hit coordinate.

   Also random.randrange was used to: